oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/control-packets-01-individual-packets-04-connect.md

 The Gateway may choose to allow more than 23 bytes.

 The Client Identifier MUST be a UTF-8 Encoded String.

 <!-- transformation-note: left upstream numbering of headings for verification -->
-#### 3.1.4.8 Connect Will Flags (optional, only with Will flag set)
+#### 3.1.4.8 Connect Will Flags (optional, only with Will flag set){#connect--connect-will-flags}

 The Connect optional Will Flags is 1 byte field which contains several parameters specifying the handling of the Will Message feature.
 It is present only if the Will flag in the Connect Flags contains the value 1.

 The Connect optional Will Flags field includes the following flags: